 When she came back, Sam heard a voice.

 “First thing, turn on the AED,” it said.
 Sam recognized the voice.
-It was Emily Evans, the Lynchburg College athletic training professor who had taught her CPR.
+It was Emily Evans, the University of Lynchburg athletic training professor who had taught her CPR.
 It had been years, and Sam had taken a recertification class since then, but it was Professor Evans’ voice that came to her in the tense, potentially tragic moment.

 “It was like she was standing right next to me telling me what to do,” Sam said.